 Discover how we can help your child or young adult.

 “I don’t let myself think about Mia’s future.
 It’s too hard.
 But, what I do wish for, is that Mia would smile more.
 She deserves to be happy.
 For the first time, I believe that she will be and that’s because of bibic.”

 Who we are

-We exist to help families and their children age 6 months to 25 years old with conditions affecting their development, social, sensory, motor, communication and learning abilities; we passionately believe that every child deserves to reach their potential.
+We exist to help families and their children with conditions affecting their development, social, sensory, motor, communication and learning abilities; we passionately believe that every child deserves to reach their potential.

 At times, living with disabilities and difficulties can become overwhelming and parents, carers and teachers need our expertise to help them better understand and support a child’s behaviour and needs.

 On average, 3 children in every UK classroom have some form of learning or developmental difficulty and less than 8% of disabled children receive regular support from the government.
 With continuing cuts to education and health services, parents cannot get the help they need to support their child, and as a result, the demand for our service is overwhelming.

 We treat every child as the wonderful unique individual they are.
 Our programme gives professionals, families and their children skills and strategies to overcome daily challenges that many of us take for granted, so that life at home and school is more fun and rewarding.

 Depending on a child's needs and difficulties, we help them learn to: feed themselves, sit without support, move without help, smile, cuddle, say I love you, laugh, communicate their needs, cope better in the world around them and sit with others where they once sat alone.

 Sometimes, it really is the simple things that make a big difference and help families and their children to live a better, happier life.